"The time has come for a regulatory reset for the paper industry bringing investment back to Europe” says Sylvain Lhôte, CEPI’s Director General

 The full text of the study is available here.

 Below you will find the study slipt into several main parts.

 You may also check out our easy-to-use infographic that breaks down the study's key findings.

 For more information, please contact Bernard Lombard at firstname.lastname@example.org or by phone at (+32) 2 627 49 22

 Session at European Paper Week.
 A discussion of the study took place on 24 November at European Paper Week at a dedicated session “EU Regulations: How heavy is the financial burden for our industry?” together with Technopolis and other key thought leaders.

 Projected timeline: CEPI will continue to remain at the forefront of discussion on smart regulation & industrial policy.
 Building on our activity at European Paper Week we will continue together with our national members to raise the issue with our stakeholders throughout November and December and into 2017.

 CEPI aisbl - The Confederation of European Paper Industries

-Its collective expertise provides a unique source of information both for and on the industry; coordinating essential exchanges of experience and knowledge among its members, and with the industry stakeholders.
-Through its 18 member countries (17 European Union members plus Norway) CEPI represents some 550 pulp, paper and board producing companies across Europe, ranging from small and medium sized companies to multi-nationals, and 1000 paper mills.
-Together they represent 24% of world production.
+The Confederation of European Paper Industries (CEPI) is a Brussels-based non-profit organisation regrouping the European pulp and paper industry and championing the industry’s achievements and the benefits of its products.
+Through its 18 member countries (17 European Union members plus Norway) CEPI represents some 505 pulp, paper and board producing companies across Europe, ranging from small and medium sized companies to multi-nationals, and 920 paper mills.
+Together they represent 23% of world production.